redhat-developer/odo/docs/cli-reference.md

   odo url create
 ```

-Odo (OpenShift Do) is a CLI tool for running OpenShift applications in a fast and automated matter.
-Odo reduces the complexity of deployment by adding iterative development without the worry of deploying your source code.
+OpenShift Do (Odo) is a CLI tool for OpenShift that uses simple, developer-focused language, so that developers don't need to be experts in Kubernetes and OpenShift in order to build and deploy applications.

+Odo supports a fast, iterative development cycle.
+Developers can immediately start coding while Odo builds, pushes, and deploys the application in the background.
+Odo can watch for local changes to source files or binary and automatically pushes when there are changes.

 Find more information at https://github.com/redhat-developer/odo